nemac/geogaddi/README.md

 ## Todo
 ###0.3
+- Improve the deriver to not clobber the summary JSON file if used without the parceler.
 - If needed (i.e., if the current architecture becomes costly), add option to get backlog update source from S3 as opposed to relying on the machine hosting the script to maintain a copy of the output
 	- **CURRENT ARCHITECTURE**
 		1. EBS (or script runner disk) contains: